 One of the most significant pieces from Rolling Stones history to be offered at this auction is Wyman’s 1962 VOX AC30 ‘Normal’ model amplifier.
 The important and historic amplifier is one of the reasons Wyman was asked to join the Rolling Stones (photo left).
 On the fateful day of his audition in 1962, the band became not only interested in his musical skills but in his amplifier, which sealed the deal for Wyman.
 About this piece, legendary Rolling Stones guitarist Keith Richards commented, “Bill had amplifiers!
 Bill came fully equipped.
 A Vox AC-30 amplifier, which was beyond our means to possess…We used to worship it.
 We used to look at it and get on our knees.
 To have an amplifier was crucial.
 First off, I just wanted to separate Bill from his amplifier.
 But that was before he started playing with Charlie.”
 The amp, used extensively by the Rolling Stones, is estimated to sell at $80,000-$100,000.

-Wyman’s fine collection of guitars will be offered with highlights including: a 1969 Fender Mustang Bass with a Competition Orange finish designed by Leo Fender before he left the company (photo left), used by Wyman
+Wyman’s fine collection of guitars will be offered with highlights including: a 1969 Fender Mustang Bass with a Competition Orange finish designed by Leo Fender before he left the company (photo right), used by Wyman

 on The Stones’ concerts and recordings in 1969 and 1970 and exhibited at the O2 Arena Rock Exhibition in 2010 (estimate: $300,000-$500,000); a 1978 custom built Travis Bean Custom Short Scale Bass used by Wyman on the band’s recordings, videos and tours in